Skip to main content

 StatusDescription

-PendingPreparing to create the instance group.
+PendingPreparing to configure the instance group

-ProvisioningCreating instances and configuring required packages.
+ProvisioningCreating instances in the instance group and configuring required packages

 Instance